Signs of submission in humans communicate that the speaker is lowering one’s own status in comparison to the others.

 What’s the alternative?

-The alternative is to state your point resolutely and assertively, just once.
-No “come on”, no upward inflection and no filler words.
+The alternative is to state your point resolutely and assertively.
+Rinse and repeat if needed, but no “come on”, no upward inflection, and no filler words.

 #3.
 Lack of Leadership & Direction